HEYDEV001/Sphere/README.md

 # Sphere

-> A LinkedIn-like professional networking platform built with Spring Boot microservices, API Gateway, service discovery, and containerized deployment.
+> A LinkedIn-like professional networking platform built with Spring Boot microservices — featuring Redis caching, rate limiting, circuit breakers, distributed tracing, and centralized configuration.

 ---

 ## Project Objective

 Sphere is a backend-focused professional networking platform designed to replicate the core functionality of LinkedIn.
-The goal of this project was to build a production-grade, distributed backend system using modern microservices architecture — covering real-world concerns like asynchronous event-driven communication, inter-service coordination, graph-based relationship modeling, and secure JWT authentication — all containerized and orchestrated through a unified API Gateway.
+Built as a production-grade distributed system using modern microservices architecture — covering real-world concerns like asynchronous event-driven communication, inter-service resilience, graph-based relationship modeling, multi-layer caching, and secure JWT authentication — all managed through a unified API Gateway and centralized configuration server.

-This project was built to deepen practical understanding of microservices design patterns, distributed systems challenges, and the Spring Boot ecosystem at scale.
+This project was built to develop deep practical understanding of microservices design patterns, distributed systems challenges, and the Spring Boot ecosystem at scale.

 ---